 Business is about understanding how the corporate world works and how firms can improve their chances of success.
 From entrepreneurial start-ups through to blue-chip companies all firms need to know how to adapt to market conditions in order both to survive and to thrive.

 Studying Economics and Business

-Every pupil of Economics or Business acquires a new and exciting insight into the world around them.
+Every student of Economics or Business acquires a new and exciting insight into the world around them.

-Through the application of diverse theories to real-life issues each pupil develops the personal qualities needed to be able to make well-considered and sophisticated judgements.
+Through the application of diverse theories to real-life issues each student develops the personal qualities needed to be able to make well-considered and sophisticated judgements.

-Economics and Business pupils develop the ability to analyse a range of data efficiently, become able to solve complex problems quickly and learn how to debate their case coherently.
+Economics and Business students develop the ability to analyse a range of data efficiently, become able to solve complex problems quickly and learn how to debate their case coherently.